A3XX/NextDNS/README.md

 NextDNS take a different approach to DNS.
 They not only encrypt your requests, but they also block ads, trackers and malicious websites on all your devices.
 They are simply cloud hosted version of pi-hole.
 If you want to setup your pi-hole.
-Visit [https://a3xx.github.io/dns_at_home](https://a3xx.github.io/dns_at_home) if you're inrested settting up your pi-hole with encrypted DNS.
+Visit [https://a3xx.github.io/dns_at_home](https://a3xx.github.io/dns_at_home) if you're intereste in setting up your own pi-hole with encrypted DNS.

 ## Cost - $0/month
 300,000 queries/month
 Unlimited devices
 Unlimited configurations
 Access to all features

 ## Sign up